Izan-Sola/MarioPowerUps/README.md

   - Once consumed, the Power Up lasts for 30 seconds.
   - To dash, you have to shift for 2s and release.
+  - Hitting enemies will push them away with force and colliding with the terrain, walls etc... will cause break them.

 # Others: